wisdmlabs/edwiser-bridge/edwiser-bridge/readme.txt

 3. Course Synchronization from Moodle to WordPress
 4. User Enrollment Data Synchronization
 5. Imported Moodle courses in the WordPress Backend
 6. Order Details of Courses Purchased from WordPress
+7. User Profile Shortcode with List of Enrolled Courses

  ==  Frequently Asked Questions  ==